Research professionals

 Research professionals who are invited for 6 months or more are generally eligible for coverage under the Québec health insurance plan and must register for it.

-Barring exceptions, they will qualify after a maximum waiting period of 3 months after registering.
-During this time, they are required to take out private health and hospitalization insurance at their own expense.
+Barring exceptions, (e.g. a social security agreement), you will qualify after a maximum waiting period of 3 months after registering.
+During this time, you are required to take out private health and hospitalization insurance at your own expense.

-Once they are eligible for RAMQ coverage, they and their family will also be eligible for the employer’s supplementary insurance.
+Once they are eligible for RAMQ coverage, you and your family will also be eligible for the employer’s supplementary insurance.

 Family members accompanying a research professional to Canada must also have adequate Canadian health insurance coverage.
 If they do not have such coverage, they must take out private health and hospitalization insurance at their own expense.